The cost of living in Lanzarote

 But Lanzarote is not just about nature.
 The island has a welcoming community that will make you feel at home since the moment you step in.
 The quality of life of the inhabitants of Lanzarote is excellent, thanks to the exceptional health and education services they have.

 Some people have chosen to settle on the island permanently, which gives them certain advantages throughout the Canary archipelago.
 For example, discounts to move between the different islands.
-Others, such as digital nomads, choose to stay for a few months, enjoying the benefits of Lanzarote and affordable prices.
+Others, such as digital nomads, opt to stay for a few months, enjoying the benefits of Lanzarote and affordable prices.

 The cost of living for a family or a couple in Lanzarote is much less than in Northern Europe.
-A single person could expend around $2782 per month, according to Nomadlist.
+A single person could expend around €1200 – €1600, and can go up to 2000 euros depending on the zone, including rent, expenses, food, transportation, and leisure.

 There are plenty of free and low cost activities to do in Lanzarote.
 Also, the prices of consumer goods and housing are competitive.
 For this, and more, you could consider moving to the island and enjoying its easy lifestyle.